-Let me pepper the "Thoughts for Future" with some practical suggestions to achieve them.
+Let me pepper the THOUGHTS FOR FUTURE with some practical suggestions to achieve them.

-- Chief Risk Officers (CROs) should be able to develop a collaborative relationship with business line leaders.
+- 1. Chief Risk Officers (CROs) should be able to develop a collaborative relationship with business line leaders.
 They should be very strong in their interpersonal skills to achieve effective relationships and motivating others.
-For that to happen, they must be cool under fire. - They should gain free access to the board for conveyance and reporting.
-Not providing such access would cause disconnect in communication and the loss of resolutions to various strategic problems. - They should be skilled at Strategic thinking, effective analysis of data and the ability to disaggregate business plans into component risks. - 4.
+For that to happen they must be Cool under fire. - 2.
+They should gain free access to the board for conveyance and reporting.
+Not providing such access would cause disconnect in communication and the loss of resolutions to various strategic problems. - 3.
+They should be skilled at Strategic thinking, effective analysis of data and the ability to disaggregate business plans into component risks. - 4.
 They should have a strong understanding of processes and core management activities. - 5.
-Risk appetite should be clearly understood and be codified.
+Risk Appetite should be clearly understood and be codified.

-While doing so, three points should be carefully considered.
+While so doing, three points should be carefully considered.

-- (a) The capability to incubate new products which can trace the potentials for possible opportunity gains.
-These are the incremental strategic alternatives which could be considered at a particular point of time.

-- (b) The finesses with which those could be executed with lowest possible gestation periods.
-This can, thus, control cost.

-- (c) These are in accordance with the avowed character and devised goals of the organization as crafted by the Board members and the Heads of various Business units.

-- 6. Boosting Self-Resilience by the Entities

-- Identify brewing risks Known-unknowns

-- Have a measurable index

-- Discuss with the concerned Business head

-- Escalate it to Chief Executive Officer-Risk Management Committee (CEO-RMC)

-- Have a contingency plan

-- Create organisation-wide awareness
+- (a) the capability to incubate new products which can trace the potentials for possible opportunity gains.
+These are the incremental strategic alternatives which could be considered at a particular point of time. - (b) the finesse with which those could be executed with lowest possible gestation periods.
+This can thus control cost. - (c) These are in accordance with the avowed character and devised goals of the organization as crafted by the Board members and the Heads of various Business Units. - 6.
+Boosting Self-Resilience by the Entities - Identify brewing Risks Known Unknowns - Have a Measurable Index - Discuss with the concerned Business Head - Escalate it to CEO-Risk Management Committee (RMC) - Have a Contingency Plan - Create Organisation-wide awareness

-- 7. Configure entity-specific empirical models
+- 7. Configure entity-specific Empirical Models

-- Risk Dossiers for each business
+- Risk Dossiers for each Business

-- Early warning indicators
+- Early warning Indicators

-- Forward looking Stress test framework
+- Forward Looking Stress Test framework

-- Identification of Vulnerable businesses

-borrowers/counterparties through quantifiable institution-specific models
+- 8. Identification of Vulnerable Businesses & Borrowers/Counterparties through quantifiable institution-specific models

-- 9. Measuring interconnected risk
+- 9. Measuring Interconnected Risk

-- 10. Managing 'Similar models risks"
+- 10. Managing 'Similar Models Risks"

-- 11. Recognising and working on measures to handle newer risks
+- 11. Recognising and working on measures to handle Newer Risks

-- Climate risk
+- o Climate Risk

-- Vendors' risk
+- o Vendors' Risk

-- Digital platform/Business model risk
+- o Digital Platform/Business Model Risk

-- Conduct risk
+- o Conduct Risk

+- Moral Hazard Risk

+- Reputation Risk

+- Technology Risk

+- Out-Sourcing Risk

-- Moral hazard risk - Reputation risk - Technology risk - Outsourcing risk - Keeping ready an effective Operational Resilience plan - 13.
-Preserving reserves for the rainy days It will be worthwhile to end with the following with two quotes. - James Lam a global expert on Enterprise Risk Management (ERM) - "The only alternative to risk management is crisis management - and crisis management is much more expensive, time consuming and embarrassing". - Robert Heinlein: "People do not learn from the mistakes of others.
+- 12. Keeping ready an effective "Operational Resilience" Plan

+- 13. Preserving Reserves for the Rainy days

+It will be worthwhile to end with the following with two quotes.

+- 1. James Lam a global expert on Enterprise Risk Management (ERM) "The only alternative to risk management is crisis management-and crisis management is much more expensive, time consuming and embarrassing". - 2.
+Robert Heinlein: "People don't learn from the mistakes of others.
 They seldom learn from their own mistakes.
 Never underestimate the power of human stupidity".